linode/docs/docs/websites/cms/cpanel-on-centos.md

 ## Install cPanel

+{: .note}
+>The steps in this guide require root privileges.
+Be sure to run the steps below as `root` or with the **sudo** prefix.
+For more information on privileges, see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

 Before proceeding, make sure you've purchased a cPanel license.
 You may obtain a license from the [cPanel Store](https://store.cpanel.net/).
-Next, log into your Linode as the "root" user via SSH to its IP address (found on the "Remote Access" tab in the Linode Manager).
+Next, log into your Linode as the `root` user via SSH to its IP address (found on the "Remote Access" tab in the Linode Manager).

 1. Issue the following command to download and install cPanel.
 Note that the installation process may take a long time to complete: